DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 String &#124; Array                                                                                           | A different browser alias for each browser type.
 See [Browser Support](../common-concepts/browsers/browser-support.md) for more details.                            | [Local browsers](../common-concepts/browsers/browser-support.md#locally-installed-browsers), [cloud browsers](../common-concepts/browsers/browser-support.md#browsers-in-cloud-testing-services), and [browsers accessed through *browser provider plugins*](../common-concepts/browsers/browser-support.md#nonconventional-browsers).                                                                 |
  `{path: String, cmd: String}`                                                                        | The path to the browser's executable (`path`) and command line parameters (`cmd`).
 The `cmd` property is optional.                                                     | [Local](../common-concepts/browsers/browser-support.md#locally-installed-browsers) and [portable](../common-concepts/browsers/browser-support.md#portable-browsers) browsers
 [BrowserConnection](browserconnection.md)                                                            | The remote browser connection.                                                                                                                                        | [Remote browsers](../common-concepts/browsers/browser-support.md#browsers-on-remote-devices)

-You cannot call `browser` multiple times for the same test runner.
-To run tests in multiple browsers, pass an array.

 You do not need to call this function if you specify the [browsers](../configuration-file.md#browsers) property in the [configuration file](../configuration-file.md).